jhpyle/docassemble/_docs/fields.md

 course of the interview.
 You can create such a screen using an `event` specifier.

-An `event` specifier acts just like [`sets`]: it advertises that the question will potentially define a variable.
+An `event` specifier acts much like [`sets`]: it advertises that the question will potentially define a variable (although it actually doesn't).

 In the following example, the variable `show_date` is never defined;
 it is simply sought.
 The [`task_not_yet_performed()`] function is